Quick Reads

 Kasha (left) and moryo (right). nightmaresyrup

-Sneasel could also draw minor inspiration from kasha, a yokai sometimes interpreted as a type of cat spirit.
-Kasha are said to abscond with human corpses, either feasting upon their flesh or carrying them to the underworld.
-This may be evidenced by the ラ ra at the end of Sneasel’s Japanese name, which can be translated “to carry off.”
-Coincidentally(?), there are depictions of “moryo” kasha whose red, rabbit-like ears aren’t too dissimilar from Sneasel’s single feather-like ear.
-The creature is even said to stand about the same height as a three-year-old child—approximately Sneasel’s height!
+Let’s start our speculative journey by looking at another Japanese yokai: kasha.
+Sometimes interpreted as a malicious cat spirit—nekomata—these creatures were said to abscond with human corpses, either feasting upon their flesh or carrying them to the underworld.
+This may be evidenced by the ラ ra at the end of Sneasel’s Japanese name, which can be translated “to carry off” (拉).
+Coincidentally(?), there are depictions of mountain-dwelling “moryo” kasha whose red, rabbit-like ears aren’t too dissimilar from Sneasel’s single feather-like ear.
+The creature is even said to stand about the same height as a three-year-old child—approximately 0.9m—compared to Sneasel’s height of… 0.9m!

 GeGeGe no Kitarō's 1971 depiction of kasha.